 On 18 February, on the margins of the Munich Security Conference, Lithuania’s Minister of Foreign Affairs, Gabrielius Landsbergis, met with the Norwegian Minister of Foreign Affairs, Espen Barth Eide.
 The head of Lithuania’s diplomacy said it was necessary to isolate the aggressor, Russia, further and reduce its ability to continue the war.

 On 18 February, the Minister of Foreign Affairs of Lithuania, Gabrielius Landsbergis, attended a session called "Adding Chairs to the Table: A Deeper, Wider, and More Capable EU?" on the main stage

 of the Munich Security Conference ".
 It was also attended by the Georgian President Salome Zourabichvili, the Deputy Prime Minister of Ukraine Olha Stefanišynna, the Polish Foreign Minister Radoslaw Sikorski, and the diplomatic advisor to the President of France Emmanuel Bonne.

 On 16 February, on the margins of the Munich Security Conference, Lithuania’s Minister of Foreign Affairs, Gabrielius Landsbergis, met with the Supreme Allied Commander Europe (SACEUR), Gen. Christopher G. Cavoli.

 On 24 January, the Minister of Foreign Affairs of Lithuania Gabrielius Landsbergis welcomed the European Commission’s economic security strategy package, including new initiatives regarding export controls, foreign direct investment and research security.

-On 20 October, the Ministry of Foreign Affairs of Lithuania summoned a representative of the Embassy of Belarus in Lithuania and handed in a diplomatic note, expressing a strong protest against repeated violations of the Lithuanian state border.
+On 23 January, the Ministry of Foreign Affairs of Lithuania summoned Belarusia's chargé d’affaires ad interim and handed over a diplomatic note expressing a solid protest against repeated violations of the state border of Lithuania.